Dynamical Systems Models for Market Evolution: A Mechanistic Alternative to Autoregressive Methods: Applications of Dynamical Systems in Economics and Finance

 \subsection{Macroeconomic Dynamics}

 Business cycle modeling represents one of the earliest applications of biological dynamics to economics.
-Employment rates and wage shares interact cyclically in predator-prey fashion, with high employment leading to wage increases that eventually reduce profitability and employment \cite{goodwin1967growth}.
-More recent work has developed sophisticated stock-flow consistent models using differential equations that capture dynamic interactions between economic sectors while maintaining accounting identities \cite{grasselli2017comment}.
+As \citet{goodwin1967growth} showed, employment rates and wage shares interact cyclically in predator-prey fashion, with high employment leading to wage increases that eventually reduce profitability and employment.
+More recently, \citet{grasselli2017comment} have developed sophisticated stock-flow consistent models using differential equations that capture dynamic interactions between economic sectors while maintaining accounting identities.